cataaptr/DigitalForensicsWebApp-React-Flask/README.md

 ## 🚀 Running the Application

 ### 1. Run the data collection script
-Open a terminal and run the Python script that collects forensics data:
+Open a terminal and run the Python script that collects forensics data locally on the target machine.
+Note: This script contains sensitive information and is not included in this repository for security reasons.

 ```bash
 cd forensic_script